Guide to Standards

 Historical Standards in Print

 The Library has an extensive historical collection of Australian standards in printed form to 2007.
-In 2007 an online subscription was started.
 Staff located at enquiry desks are able to assist with retrievals.
 Access to printed historical standards in the Library is able to be arranged at the Library's normal retrieval times.

 - Monday to Thursday 9.30am to 7.30pm